-Figure 5 depicts the time evolution of selected primary organic species, and compares the model with available measurements.
-In the clean situations, measured isoprene mixing ratios range from 2-3 ppb at noon to 5-6 ppb at the end of the afternoon.
+Figure 5 depicts the time evolution of selected primary organic species and compares the model with available measurements.
+In the clean situations, measured isoprene mixing ratios range from 2 to 3 ppb at noon to 5 to 6 ppb at the end of the afternoon.
 The sum of all monoterpenes follows a similar increasing trend in the afternoon, from 0.1 to 0.3 ppb.
-After adjusting biogenic
+After adjusting biogenic emissions rates (see Sect.
+3.2.1), the model is able to reproduce these mixing ratios, with isoprene and monoterpenes being simulated to the average of experimental values.
+In polluted situations, the model shows a peak of anthropogenic organic compounds when the plume encounters Manaus emissions between 08:00 and 09:00 LT.

 Figure 5.
-Modeled (lines, second day) time evolution of primary species concentrations in the Lagrangian box-model described in Sect.
-3.1 and average experimental (dots) concentrations measured at the T3 site.
+Modeled (lines, second day) time evolution of primary species concentrations in the Lagrangian box model described in Sect.
+3.1; average experimental concentrations measured at the T3 site (dots) and in the airplane (triangles).
 The vertical range of the experimental data denotes the standard deviation of measured concentrations during events identified as clean (top, blue) and polluted (bottom, orange).
+The airborne data were measured during plume transects.
+For each transect, aircraft distance from Manaus was converted to a time separation from Manaus assuming the plume leaves the city at 08:00 LT and arrives above T3 at 14:00 LT.